 The key to good shrimp salad is to undercook the shrimp.
 I know it sounds amazing, but they really do cook in 3 minutes.
 This salad makes a delicious lunch on its own, a first course for dinner, or a great sandwich filling.
-The old wives’ tale about mayonnaise spoiling on a picnic is false; it’s the shrimp that spoils, so be sure all your ingredients are cold before you mix them.–Ina Garten
+Be sure all your ingredients are cold before you mix them.–Ina Garten

 Barefoot Contessa Shrimp Salad by Ina Garten Recipe